Puspak-Kumar/UAV-classification-using-SPML/README.md

 # UAV-classification-using-SPML
 Advanced radar-based classification system for detecting and distinguishing UAVs, birds, and RC aircraft using SVMD signal decomposition and deep learning feature extraction

-✅ Project Direction (Confirmed & Correct)
+✅ Project Direction

-Your system will:
+our system will:

-Collect / Use radar time-series echo returns
+A. Collect / Use radar time-series echo returns

-Decompose signal using one or more of:
+B. Decompose signal using one or more of:

-STFT
+  1. STFT

-EMD (Empirical Mode Decomposition)
+  2. EMD (Empirical Mode Decomposition)

-Wavelet Packet Decomposition
+  3. Wavelet Packet Decomposition

-Hilbert Transform
+  4. Hilbert Transform

-Extract micro-Doppler & temporal features
+C. Extract micro-Doppler & temporal features

-Train a classifier to distinguish:
+D.Train a classifier to distinguish:

-UAV (quadrotor or small drone)
+   1.UAV (quadrotor or small drone)

-Birds
+   2.Birds

-RC Aircraft
+   3.RC Aircraft

 ✅ Key Reason Why Time-Series Works